metal3-io/cluster-api-provider-metal3/docs/dev-setup.md

     make deploy-bmo-cr
 ```

-When a `Machine` gets created, the actuator looks for an available
+When a `BareMetalMachine` gets created, the provider looks for an available
 `BareMetalHost` to claim and then sets it to be provisioned to fulfill the
-request expressed by the `Machine`.
-Before creating a `Machine`, we can create
+request expressed by the `BareMetalMachine`.
+Before creating a
-a dummy `BareMetalHost` object.
-There’s no requirement to actually run the
+`BareMetalMachine`, we can create a dummy `BareMetalHost` object.
+There’s no
+requirement to actually run the
-`baremetal-operator` to test the reconciliation logic of the actuator.
+`baremetal-operator` to test the reconciliation logic of the provider.

 Refer to the [baremetal-operator developer
 documentation](https://github.com/metal3-io/baremetal-operator/blob/master/docs/dev-setup.md)